 enriched acapulcoites (addition of feldspar-rich melt component)

-For more complete amd current formation scenarios of the acapulcoitelodranite parent body, visit the Monument Draw and Lodran pages.
+Current formation scenarios for the acapulcoitelodranite parent body can be found on the Lodran page.
+Additional information about possible genetic connections to other meteorites from the same parent body can be found on the Choteau page.
 The specimen shown above is a partial slice of NWA 2656 weighing 1.21 g.